codeforamerica/BEAR/README.md

 $ yarn package-publish-win
 ```

-To package the app for Mac and create a draft release on Github (this should only be done locally after a successful CI build):
+To package the app for Mac and create a draft release on Github (this should only be done locally after a successful CI build, and will require you to manually download the correct version of gogen):

 ```bash
 $ yarn package-publish-mac